muhammed-v/Facial-Expression-Recognition-using-CNNs/emotion-detection/ReadME.md

 - pip install scipy
 - pip install scikit-learn matplotlib seaborn

-->`dataset` folder contains FER 2013 dataset ->`sample-images` folder contains the sample images for emotion detection ->`screenshots` and `model-training-logs.txt`folder contain the required screenshots of training logs, validation results, and final performance metrics.
+-`dataset` folder contains FER 2013 dataset -`sample-images` folder contains the sample images for emotion detection -`screenshots` and `model-training-logs.txt`folder contain the required screenshots of training logs, validation results, and final performance metrics.
-->`web-app-version` folder contains the web app for uploading images and predicting the emotions within them.
+-`web-app-version` folder contains the web app for uploading images and predicting the emotions within them.
-  -->"static" folder contains the stylesheet for the web app -->"templates" folder contains the html files.
+  --"static" folder contains the stylesheet for the web app -->"templates" folder contains the html files.
   -->"uploads" folder stores the uploaded images and the processed images formed after emotion detection.
   --> `python app.py` to run the web application